MarkFChavez/markjoelchavez.com/src/pages/what-i-learned-this-year/index.md

 To put things into a more technical perspective, I started learning JavaScript for real.
 Simply because of how easy and expressive it is, just like Ruby.
 I also had a wonderful introduction to functional programming thanks to Elixir and JavaScript.

-I believe that every developer should learn how to "functional programming".
+I believe that every developer should know functional programming.
 I'm not saying that it's the future but it will surely make you a better developer that can craft a good and maintainable software.

 #### 4) Relationships